shenchingtou/shenchingtou.github.io/_projects/sex-tech-hackathon-2021.md

 Though there are a number of ways to address the problem we wanted to solve, we chose to do it through a mobile application.
 We wanted envision an app that is radically inclusive in how people are invited to explore experiences, sensuality, and potentially sexuality.

-We wanted to focus on activivities that offer people new approaches to explore and enjoy their body using the five senses *and the intersections between them*.
+Sensploration is an app with thematic activities that offer people new approaches to explore and enjoy their body using the five senses _and the intersections between them_.

 **To do this, we designed an app that:**
 1. Allows for guest access (for privacy) and logins (for personalisation)
 2. Has a guided start with a touch-based activity
 3. Gives opportunities for user feedback so people can note what they like and don't like (for future personalisation)
-4. When the user returns to the main page they can see the touch bubble that they have just practised has grown to show progress.
+4. When the user returns to the main page they can see the touch bubble that they have just practiced has grown to show progress.
 And new categories are unlocked.
-5. As a user explores more activites, each sense bubble grows bigger and eventually overlap, with new intersectional categories are unlocked.
+5. As a user explores more activities, each sense bubble grows bigger and eventually overlap, with new intersectional categories are unlocked.

 As an example, touch can begin with light touches, deep touches.
 It can include pressing, holding, pinching, and tapping.
 But touch can also expand to materials, which can have its own subcategories such as textures and temperatures.
 Touch can also include movement and toys.